Are LED Lights Bad for the Environment? Advantages & Disadvantages

 The extended lifespan of LED lights is a significant environmental advantage.
 LED bulbs and diodes can last up to 100,000 hours, or approximately 11 years of continuous use and 22 years at 50% usage.
 This is up to 6 times longer than traditional light sources like incandescent or halogen bulbs.

 The longevity of LEDs reduces the need for frequent replacements, lowering the demand for raw materials, energy, and emissions associated with manufacturing, packaging, and transportation of new bulbs.
-LEDs are also highly durable, resistant to shock, vibrations, and extreme conditions, further minimizing waste from premature failures.
+LEDs are also highly durable, and resistant to shock, vibrations, and extreme conditions, further minimizing waste from premature failures, allowing LEDs to be widely applied in various lighting devices such as desk lamps, recessed lights, or flush downlights, etc.

 The gradual light output reduction of LEDs, rather than sudden burnout, allows them to be used for longer before replacement, further reducing waste.
 This extended lifespan translates to lower carbon emissions over the lifetime of the lighting system, making LEDs a more sustainable lighting solution compared to traditional technologies.